Merchant hosted payment window

 Payment window controlled by merchant

-If you choose to use your own hosted payment window, you will have a complete control of the layout of the payment window.
-However, it should be noted that merchant hosted payment window is mainly used for card integration only, and in this case card data is transmitted and stored in your systems so you need to implement your solution according to all PCI DSS requirements.
+Instead of using Netaxept hosted payment window, you may use also your own hosted payment window.
+In that case, no redirect to Netaxept payment window will happen and you will have a complete control of the layout of the payment window.
+However, it should be noted that merchant hosted payment window is only supported for card payments.
+Also, in this case card data is transmitted in your systems so you need to implement your solution according to all PCI DSS requirements.

 PCI DSS (Payment Card Industry Data Security Standard) is a standard created by the card schemes.
 It requires merchants, payment service providers (like Nets) and card acquirers, to implement solutions that will secure the consumer's card data during a payment transaction, and when saved in a database.
 Such a solution needs to be validated yearly by external PCI DSS inspectors, at the costs of the ones hosting the solution.
 If you have more questions about PCI DSS, please contact your chosen card acquirer.